WesSec/GinMon/readme.md

 - [ ] Add database support
 - [x] Log more data
 - [x] Save timestamp and only log new data
+- [ ] Setup script to retrieve deviceID for inverter